Kennyslaboratory/OSCP-Cheatsheet/README.md

 ## 1 - Discover
 Before you can follow my exploitation tips and tricks, you'll need to enumerate what's on the network.

-## Automated OSCP Enumeration Script
+### Automated OSCP Enumeration Script
-Here are some of the best automated recon scripts that you can use during your exam.
-The OSCP does not allow for automated exploitation but it you won't be penalized for using automated enumeration tools.
+Use these automated tools to save as much time as possible when enumerating vulnerabilities.
 | # | Resource | Description |
 | --- | --- | --- |
 | 1 | [Reconnoitre](https://github.com/codingo/Reconnoitre) | A tool specifically create for scanning OSCP labs. |